Reefing: History

 The earliest known depiction of reef points is on the Dublin City Seal of 1297.
 The earliest surviving example of reef points is on the sail for a ship's boat found on the wreck of Vasa, which sank in 1628.
-Vasa's own sails included ones which had s.
+Vasa's own sails included ones which had bonnets.
 These are extra pieces that fasten to the bottom of a sail to increase its area.
 These were attached for lighter winds and removed in higher winds.
-This was the common method of adjusting sail area to match wind strength during the Medieval period.
+This was the common method of adjusting sail area to match wind strength during the latter part of Medieval period, with the first mention of this technique in 1350.
 Other evidence of use of bonnets has been found on the Mary Rose.
+Reefing started to be used again on square rigged ships in the latter part of the seventeenth century, first appearing on topsails c.
+1660, and being used on courses somewhat later.